edenchazard/dc-lineage-builder/README.md

 ## Running the project

 The project is dockerized, so all you need is docker, docker-compose and a clone of the repository.
-You can then choose to run the development or production compose files.

 ```sh
 # clone repo